Help center Manage Permissions

 Admins

 Admins are the top-level users in your organization.
-The person who creates your account will always be an admin.
+The person who creates your account will always be an admin and they can add more users as Admins.

-They have unlimited permissions and can create and manage groups and folders, manage billing, create Pages and delete or restore deleted Workflows and Workflow runs.
+They have unlimited permissions and can create and manage groups, folders, pages, or forms.
+They can also manage billing, and delete or restore deleted workflows, workflow runs, pages, and forms.

-Admins can see and do everything in your organization, no matter what permissions you have set on folders, Workflows, Workflow runs, or tasks.
+Admins can see and do everything in your organization, no matter what permissions you have set on folders, workflows, workflow runs, tasks, forms, or pages.

 Managing member permissions

-Process Street allows you to give members different permissions to each folder and Workflow, so you can precisely control who views or edits what.
+Process Street allows you to give members different permissions to each folder and workflow, so you can precisely control who views or edits them.

 Folder permissions